 - Only charge what you can afford to pay at the end of the month.
 Instead of allowing debt to accumulate, use a credit card much like you would a debit card.
 Keep a log book of your purchases and stay on top of your balance to avoid overspending.
 Once you’ve hit your budget, do not charge anything else.

 - If you plan on financing a large purchase, know when it makes sense to finance the purchase with your credit card.
 Plan on paying off the balance as soon as possible; this means months, not years.
 Keep in mind that interest payments on a $1,500 purchase can go from under $100 in a few months to a few hundred over the course of a couple of years.

 If you find yourself deeply in debt, consider some of the following steps:

 - Limit spending to basic needs so you can use the savings to pay down your debt

-- Prioritize payments according to the interest rate (pay higher-interest
+- Prioritize payments according to the interest rate (pay higher-interest balances first)

 - Ask your creditors if they will reduce your card’s interest rates